 It’s possible to communicate in French, English, and German.

 Even when writing this review, visions of the Caribbean popped back into our minds when we thought about the wonderful nude beach, our nice villa, and the excellent service at Bagheera.
-It’s called a camping, because people are able to camp at the resort.
+It’s called a campsite, because people are able to camp at the resort.
 But Bagheera so much more than that.